Brad Pitt Allegedly Furious Over Angelina Jolie’s Closeness To Brother, Could This Have Helped End Marriage?

-There are new reports alleging that Angelina Jolie’s brother James Haven could have helped contribute to the breakup of Brad Pitt and Angelina’s divorce as Pitt is reportedly angry at the close relationship that Angelina Jolie and her brother share.
+There are new reports alleging that Angelina Jolie’s brother James Haven could have helped contribute to the breakup of Brad Pitt and Angelina’s marriage as Pitt is reportedly angry at the close relationship that Angelina Jolie and her brother share.

 It is Ian Halperin, the documentary filmmaker, who claims to have inside knowledge into Brad and Angelina’s relationship and maintains that the constant presence of Angelina Jolie’s brother in their lives upset Pitt deeply, according to Celeb Dirty Laundry.